odoo/documentation/content/applications/inventory_and_mrp/inventory/management/products/strategies.rst

 By default, the quantity in the :guilabel:`To Order` field is the quantity required to reach the set :guilabel:`Max Quantity`.
-However, the :guilabel:`To Order` quantity can be adjusted by clicking on the field and, changing the value, and clicking :guilabel:`Save`.
+However, the :guilabel:`To Order` quantity can be adjusted by clicking on the field and changing the value.
 To replenish a product manually, click :guilabel:`Order Once`.

 To automate a replenishment from the :guilabel:`Replenishment` page, click :guilabel:`Automate Orders` on the right-side of the line, represented by a :guilabel:`🔄 (circular arrow)` icon.